skkasi/vscode-favorites/README.md

 # vscode-favorites
-My favorite Visual Studio Code tools and extensions
+My favorite extensions for Visual Studio Code

+- [Better Comments](https://marketplace.visualstudio.com/items?itemName=aaron-bond.better-comments) - Improve your code commenting by annotating with alert, informational, TODOs, and more!